tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/Activities/02-Stu_Decisive_Distributions/README.md

 # Decisive Distributions

-You have been working as a financial analyst for Investments4You for over a year.
+You have been working as a financial analyst at _Investments4You_ for over a year.
 Today, your boss stopped by your desk and asked for your help.

 She explained that she is trying to put together a presentation and wants something that can help visualize the differences in volatility across several potential stocks.